Overview

 B Vitamin Deficiency

-It is well known that a number of different B vitamins are important for healthy brain and nerve function.
-Some of these will be highlighted below.
-There are a number of tests for adequate vitamin B status, but insurance coverage may be a problem for some of the better, but more expensive tests.
-It is generally more cost-effective to simply take an appropriate vitamin B supplement than it is to test for deficiency.
-B vitamins are water soluble, and generally excess intake is simply excreted in the urine, leading to low risk of overdose toxicity.
-The most notable side effects of excess B-vitamin supplementation is that the patient's urine turns bright yellow.
-This is harmless.
-In addition, vitamin B3 may cause flushing ("hot flashes"), which can be mitigated by careful adjustment of dosage and other strategies.
+As discussed below, several different B vitamins are essential for healthy brain and nerve function.
+There are tests for adequate vitamin B status, but insurance coverage may be a problem for some of the better, but more expensive, tests.
+A clinical trial of an appropriate vitamin B supplement is generally more cost-effective than testing for deficiency.
+B vitamins are water-soluble, and generally, excess intake is excreted in the urine, leading to low risk of overdose toxicity.
+Excess B-vitamin supplementation's most notable side effect is that the patient's urine turns bright yellow, which is harmless.
+In addition, vitamin B3 may cause flushing ("hot flashes"), which can be mitigated by careful dosage adjustment and other strategies.

 Vitamin B12

-This is one of the interventions used by [Bredesen2014 🕮 ].
-This vitamin is particularly important for nervous system health, and has been shown to protect against Alzheimer's Disease [Hooshmand2010 🕮 ] and cognitive decline [Tangney2009 🕮 ].
-Unfortunately the patient's ability to absorb this vitamin tends to decline with age.
-This situation is further exacerbated by patients taking prescription or over-the-counter antacid preparations such as H2-blockers and Proton Pump Inhibitors.
-Since vitamin B12 is only found in animal products, vegans are particularly at risk for vitamin B12 deficiencies [Pacholok2011].
+Vitamin B12 is one of the interventions used by [Bredesen2014 🕮 ].
+This vitamin is essential for nervous system health and protects against Alzheimer's Disease [Hooshmand2010 🕮 ] and cognitive decline [Tangney2009 🕮 ].
+Unfortunately, the patient's ability to absorb vitamin B12 tends to decline with age; this situation is further exacerbated by patients taking prescription or over-the-counter antacid preparations such as H2-blockers and Proton Pump Inhibitors.
+Vegans are particularly at risk for vitamin B12 deficiencies since vitamin B12 is only found in animal products, [Pacholok2011].

-Note that excessive supplementation with folic acid (Vitamin B9) can create a relative deficiency of vitamin B12, and thereby accelerate cognitive decline [Tangney2009 🕮 ].
+In addition, excessive supplementation with folic acid (Vitamin B9) can create a relative deficiency of vitamin B12 and thereby accelerate cognitive decline [Tangney2009 🕮 ].

 In order to assure adequate B12 status, sublingual administration of the methyl form of B12 is recommended.
 In some cases, vitamin B12 injections may be indicated.
 A commonly used vitamin therapy used by naturopathic medical doctors is called the "Myer's Cocktail"; some allopathic doctors also prescribe what they call a "banana bag" IV injection, which is similar but lower in dose.